ruby/www.ruby-lang.org/en/news/_posts/2017-08-29-multiple-vulnerabilities-in-rubygems.md

 * a DNS request hijacking vulnerability
 * an ANSI escape sequence vulnerability
-* a DOS vulernerability in the query command
+* a DoS vulernerability in the query command
 * a vulnerability in the gem installer that allowed a malicious gem to overwrite arbitrary files

 It is strongly recommended for Ruby users to take one of the following workarounds as soon as possible.

 ## Affected Versions

-* Ruby 2.2.7 and all versions of Ruby 2.2 prior to it
+* Ruby 2.2 series: 2.2.7 and earlier
-* Ruby 2.3.4 and all versions of Ruby 2.3 prior to it
+* Ruby 2.3 series: 2.3.4 and earlier
-* Ruby 2.4.1 and all versions of Ruby 2.4 prior to it
+* Ruby 2.4 series: 2.4.1 and earlier
 * prior to trunk revision 59672

 ## Workarounds

-At this time, the fixed versions of Ruby have not been released yet.
+At this moment, there are no Ruby releases including the fix for RubyGems.
-But you can upgrade RubyGems to latest version (2.6.13 or later), then the vulnerabilites will be fixed.
+But you can upgrade RubyGems to the latest version.
+RubyGems 2.6.13 or later includes the fix for the vulnerabilities.

 ```
 gem update --system
 ```

-If you can not upgrade RubyGems, the following patches can be applied as workarounds.
+If you can't upgrade RubyGems, you can apply the following patches as a workaround.
 For Ruby 2.4.1, apply the two patches one by one.

 * [for Ruby 2.2.7](https://bugs.ruby-lang.org/attachments/download/6690/rubygems-2613-ruby22.patch)